John MacArthur (American pastor): Illness and death

 MacArthur was diagnosed with atrial fibrillation in January 2023 and underwent surgery to correct it with the implantation of cardiac stents.
 In July 2023, he had a catheter inserted to further treat the condition, and was absent from the ministry (publicly) for a few weeks.
 In the second half of 2024, he underwent an additional three surgeries, including an aorta replacement and a procedure on his lungs to treat fluid build-up.
 After several months away, he briefly returned to limited public ministry in November 2024.
 However, on January 6, 2025, it was reported that recovery from the surgeries had been slower than expected, and that he had been in hospital for two weeks with "occasional setbacks affecting his heart, lungs, and kidneys."

 On July 13, 2025, Grace Community Church associate pastor Tom Patton announced during a Sunday service that MacArthur had contracted pneumonia and was not expected to recover.
 Patton said that MacArthur had been admitted to the hospital, and that he "may be in the presence of the Lord soon."
-MacArthur died the next day, July 14, at a hospital in Santa Clarita, California, at the age of 86 at 6:17pm PT.
+MacArthur died the next evening at a hospital in Santa Clarita, California, at age 86.

 His memorial service was on 23 August 2025, at Grace Community Church.
 It featured comments from some notable Christian figures, including John Piper, Alistair Begg, and Joni Eareckson Tada.
-In addition, the sermon was preached by Sinclair B. Ferguson and sung worship was, in part, led by Keith and Kristen Getty.
+In addition, the sermon was preached by Sinclair B. Ferguson and sung worship was, in part, led by Keith and Kristen Getty with other musical portions performed by Jubilant Sykes & John Martin.